pradipstha/Advanced-GeoVisualization/README.md

-This repo is contains lab files used in the couse EAS 501 Advanced GeoVisualization.
+This repo contains lab files used in the couse EAS 501 Advanced GeoVisualization.